 The launch of new business, in an existing or new facility, is a complex process, the success of which depends on a wide range of factors, including the production readiness of the Corporation and its suppliers, as well as factors related to tooling, equipment, employees, initial product quality and other factors.
 A failure to successfully launch material new or takeover business could have an adverse effect on profitability.
 Significant launch costs were incurred by the Corporation in recent years.
 The Corporation's manufacturing processes are vulnerable to operational problems that can impair its ability to manufacture its products in a timely manner, or which may not be performing at expected levels of profitability.
-The Corporation's facilities contain complex and sophisticated equipment failures and could experience equipment failure in the future due to wear and tear, design error or operator error, among other things, which could have an adverse effect on profitability.
-From time to time, the Corporation may have some operating divisions which are not performing at expected levels of profitability.
-Significant which are not performing at expected levels of profitability.
-Significant failure in the future due to wear and tear, design error or operator error, among other things, which could have an adverse effect on profitability.
+The Corporation's facilities contain complex and sophisticated equipments that are used in its manufacturing processes.
+The Corporation has in the past experienced equipment failures and could experience equipment failure in the future due to wear and tear, design error or operator error, among other things, which could have an adverse effect on profitability.
 From time to time, the Corporation may have some operating divisions which are not performing at expected levels of profitability.
 Significant underperformance of one or more operating divisions could have a material adverse effect on the Corporation's profitability and operations.